The Brighter Day: History

-The Brighter Day had its roots in the radio soap opera Joyce Jordan, M.D..
-Jim Cox, in his book The Great Radio Soap Operas, wrote: "The Brighter Day premiered on the NBC network on October 11, 1948.
-But it was actually rolled out on another drama some time before that."
+The Brighter Day had its roots in the radio soap opera Joyce Jordan, M.D.
 Dr. Jordan lived near the Dennis family's hometown of Three Rivers, and listeners of the Jordan program became acquainted with the Dennises in 1948.
-In a seamless transition, Cox wrote, "By the time Dr. Jordan said 'good-by' on her final broadcast on Friday, October 8, 1948, the fans were already acquainted with the family that would replace her.
+According to Jim Cox in The Great Radio Soap Operas, "By the time Dr. Jordan said 'good-by' on her final broadcast on Friday, October 8, 1948, the fans were already acquainted with the family that would replace her.
 The following Monday listeners could easily connect with the new series growing out of the show they had been hearing for so long."
 Smoothing the transition even more, The Brighter Days announcer, sponsor, network and time slot were the same as those of Joyce Jordan, M.D.The original radio version took place in the town of Three Rivers, but in late 1953 the Dennis family was forced to move to New Hope as a result of a flood washing out Three Rivers.
 Later in the run, the Dennis family moved to Columbus, established as a college town.
 There were five children in the radio version, but the oldest daughter, Liz (played from 1949–1954 by actress Margaret Draper), married and left the family as the show began on television.
 Also living with Reverend Dennis was his widowed sister, Emily Potter.The Brighter Day had mid-range Nielsen ratings for most of its run.
 During the 1950s, it was in the middle of the pack typically landing between 5th and 7th place over all and in the middle of all the CBS soaps.
 The show's best season was 1955–1956, when it did not have any competition from ABC and weak offerings from NBC.

 With the premiere of American Bandstand in 1957 and Bandstand's surge in popularity a year later, the CBS strip of The Verdict is Yours at 3:30, The Brighter Day at 4:00, The Secret Storm at 4:15 and The Edge of Night at 4:30 all took a hit of about one rating point.
 Though The Secret Storm and The Edge of Night rebounded, The Brighter Day and its lead-in The Verdict Is Yours did not.
 By the 1960–61 season, both shows were holding their own, but had still taken a ratings hit.